ByteB4rb1e/html-theme-ref/README.md

 * **Universal Integration**: Fits into CMS, static site generators, and more to demonstrate standardization across contexts.

-* **SMACSS Methodology**: Logical DOM grouping for consistent structure
+* **SMACSS Methodology**: Logical DOM grouping for consistent structure.
+Old but gold

 * **Sass & 7-1 Pattern**: Modular SCSS stylesheets as a potential standard for styling.

 * **Type-Safe JS**: Using TypeScript for reliable, consistent scripting.

 * **Lean Webpack Setup**: Minimal dependencies for a standardized build process.

 * **Baseline Resources**: Includes fonts, icons, and CSS animations as a starting point—should we tweak these?

 This is stable but not static—updates will be minimal to keep it consistent as a reference.
 What do you think about these goals?
 Anything you’d add or change?